awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 The EC2 launch type is suitable for the following workloads:
 +  Workloads that require consistently high CPU core and memory usage
 + Large workloads that need to be optimized for price
-+ Your applications need to access persistant storage
++ Your applications need to access persistent storage
-+ You must directly manage your infrastucture
++ You must directly manage your infrastructure

 ## Access Amazon ECS<a name="welcome-interfaces"></a>